 - 20% discount on food, services, and prescribed medicines

-- 20% discount on hotel and flight bookings
+- 20% discount on hotel and local flight bookings

-- Priority parking – special parking slots are alloted near the elevators and entrances
+- Priority parking – special parking slots are allotted near the elevators and entrances

 - Priority lane when lining up for anything